 Ultimately, all babies are different, and the best diaper for your little one might not work for another.
 But the best diapers in terms of health for your baby and for protecting the world for future generations are those which avoid the use of toxins as much as possible and use eco-friendly practices.
 Unless a brand explicitly states that they avoid certain chemicals and use these eco-friendly practices, it’s much safer to assume they don’t!

-6. Are diapers cheaper at Costco or Target?
+6. Which diapers are better: Kirkland or Target?

 Target’s own brand of diapers – Up & Up – can certainly challenge Costco’s Kirkland diapers to a budget-friendly race, but who comes out on top?